 7. Play

 Since domestic cats do not spend much time hunting, play is a vital part of their growth and development.
 Without this release of energy during hunting and the stalking and climbing involved with it, your cat will need an adequate replacement.
 They may follow you around the home as a part of their playtime and exercise, stalking your legs, hiding around corners, and running and jumping on things.
 It may also be that they simply need interactive playtime with you and are trying to coerce you into it.
-Toys are ideal for giving your cat playtime, as well as perches, ropes, and cat trees, especially for indoor cats that don’t have access to living trees to climb on.
+Toys are ideal for giving your cat playtime, as well as perches, ropes, scratch posts and cat trees, especially for indoor cats that don’t have access to living trees to climb on.

 Final Thoughts